Federal agents will be out 24/7 on patrol in Washington, the White House says

 Unlike in other U.S. states and cities, the law gives Trump the power to take over Washington’s police for up to 30 days.
 Extending his power over the city for longer would require approval from Congress, and that could be tough in the face of Democratic resistance.

-The arrests made by 1,450 federal and local officers across the city included those for suspicion of driving under the influence, unlawful entry, as well as a warrant for assault with a deadly weapon, according to the White House.
+The arrests made by 1,450 federal and local officers across the city included those for suspicion of driving under the influence and unlawful entry, as well as a warrant for assault with a deadly weapon, according to the White House.
 Seven illegal firearms were seized.

-Unlike in other U.S. states and cities, the law gives Trump the power to take over Washington’s police for up to a month.
-Extending Trump's power over the city for longer would require approval from Congress, and that could be tough in the face of Democratic resistance.
+There have now been more than 100 arrests since Trump began beefing up the federal law enforcement presence in Washington last week, White House spokeswoman Taylor Rogers said.
+“President Trump is delivering on his campaign promise to clean up this city and restore American Greatness to our cherished capital,” she said.

 The president has full command of the National Guard, but as of Tuesday evening, guard members had yet to be assigned a specific mission, according to an official who was not authorized to discuss the matter publicly and spoke on condition of anonymity.
 As many as 800 troops were expected to be mobilized in a support role to law enforcement, though exactly what form remains to be determined.